For professionals with ADHD · Live Group Program · Cohort 9 Opening Soon

 This session will be recorded and shared afterwards in case the time does not work for you.

-In this bonus on-demand masterclass, you will get clear, actionable advice from Charmaine Green-Forde, SPHR, SHRM-SCP, on workplace challenges such as navigating disclosure, denied accommodation requests, discrimination, conflict with coworkers, performance improvement plans (PIPs) and more.
+Get clear, actionable advice from Charmaine on workplace challenges such as navigating disclosure, denied accommodation requests, discrimination, conflict with coworkers, performance improvement plans (PIPs) and more.

 Charmaine is a distinguished HR leader with over 20 years of experience at top global companies like Netflix, Dentsu, and CNN.
 As the Founder of Chapter tOO and an ICF Credentialed Coach, Charmaine has dedicated her career to empowering individuals to navigate the complexities of workplace dynamics.